Just for Fun: We’re Celebrating Names That Are Top Of The Pops!

 Most of our customers request a first name and a surname.
 Some customers, however, add extra information like phone numbers, room numbers, medical/allergy information, or friendly messages.

-You can request up to 22 characters per line.
+You can request up to 22 characters per line (we recommend a maximum of 18 per line).
 So, if your personalisation uses more than 22 characters in total, you’ll need to use the two line layout.
 For example, “Chloe Silver” uses 12 characters and will fit on one line.
 “Christopher Silverthwaite”, however, uses 25 and needs to be split over two lines.

 If you need 22 characters or fewer, the choice is up to you.
 However, it's worth remembering that you'll get a larger font size by using the one line layout if you are using a total of 12 characters or fewer.